Improving the Post-Purchase Experience

 Validate

-Once the improvements were designed, I created a prototype to validate the effectiveness of our improvements with users.
+Once the improvements were designed, I created a prototype to validate the solution with users.

 Design Improvements